LiveState

 Usage

-First you need to setup a socket as you would with normal other Phoenix Channels
+First you need to set up a socket as you would with other normal Phoenix Channels

-1. On your Endpoint module, setup a socket for your channel:
+1. On your Endpoint module, set up a socket for your channel:

 defmodule MyAppWeb.Endpoint do